 CAITLIN: Oh, the Fushigi Yugi game is a visual novel.

-CAITLIN: That’s my favorite phone app.
-I actually just like take pictures of guys I like, and then put them in a file in a folder in my computer.
+GABRIELLA: That’s my favorite phone app.
+I actually just take pictures of guys I like, and then put them in a file in a folder in my computer.

 CAITLIN: Isn’t that what that game is about?